Cray-HPE/docs-csm/install/deploy_final_ncn.md

         If there was any wiping done, output should appear similar to the output above.
 If this is re-run, there may be no output or an ignorable error.

-1. Quit the typescript session and copy it off `ncn-m001`.
+1. Quit the typescript session and copy the typescript file off of `ncn-m001`.

     1. Stop the typescript session:

         ```bash
         pit# exit
         ```

     1. Back up the completed typescript file by re-running the `rsync` commands in the [Backup Bootstrap Information](#backup-bootstrap-information) section.

 1. (Optional) Setup ConMan or serial console, if not already on, from any laptop or other system with network connectivity to the cluster.

     ```bash
     external# script -a boot.livecd.$(date +%Y-%m-%d).txt